Have you ever considered getting a lat pulldown machine for your home gym?

 The seat is well padded, but not adjustable, and sadly this machine does not have a bottom row pulley.
 The assembled dimensions are 48 by 25 by 80 inches (L x W x H), the weight is 69 pounds and the total weight support is 250 pounds.

-All in all, the PLM180X is a basic lat pulldown machine, but the price is right.
+All in all, the PLM180X is a basic lat pulldown machine, but the price is right for most people with a home or garage gym.
 So although it's missing some add-ons and helpful features, it's still a great choice if you're trying to stick to a budget.

 Can I Skip Lat Pulldown?
 (Why Your Lat Muscles Are Important)

 The back is one of the most neglected areas of the body when it comes to strength training.
 So many weight lifters are focused on the biceps, triceps, quads, and glutes - but what about the lats?

 Your lat muscles are located on both sides of the back, so they play a role in a lot of our daily activities.
 Even an action as simple as opening the car door requires use of the lats, so if you're not already, it's time to give them their rightful place in your fitness routine.

 Another big reason to start building these muscles is that they are directly linked to your ribs, spine, upper arms, and scapula.
 As a result, they contribute to a wide range of movements, like arm rotations, and they even play a role in how we breathe.

 To top it off, they add support while you're doing other exercises, like deadlifts and bench presses.

 People Also Ask (FAQs)

 Is lat pulldown the same as pull up?